First Steps to Managing the Cluster

 key: ssh-rsa AAAA...

-Octelium also supports secret-less access for SSH using private keys (read more here).
-It also supports "embedded SSH" mode where you can can serve SSH via an embedded SSH server from within the octelium client without having to rely on an existing SSH server on the host it is running on.
-This might be especially useful for constrained environments such as containers and IoT fleets (read more about the embedded SSH mode here).
+Octelium also supports an "embedded SSH" mode, where you can serve SSH via an embedded SSH server that is running from within the octelium client without having to rely on an existing SSH server on the host.
+This can be especially useful for constrained environments such as containers and IoT fleets (read more about the embedded SSH mode here).

 Now, to actually apply the creation of our Service first-service, we use the octeliumctl apply command as follows:

-Since the Octelium CLIs (i.e. octelium and octeliumctl) are designed to work with multiple Clusters as defined by their own domains, you will have to add the --domain flag for every command.
-It's much easier to define the domain as an environment variable in your shell once and then be able to use any command without having to add the --domain flag as follows:
+Since the Octelium CLIs (i.e. octelium and octeliumctl) are designed to work with multiple Clusters as defined by their own domains, you will have to add the --domain flag to every command.
+It's much easier to define the domain as an environment variable in your shell once and then use any command without having to add the --domain flag as follows:

 export OCTELIUM_DOMAIN=<DOMAIN>